God’s JIT (Just-In-Time) System

 In business the philosophy of Just in time JIT is simple: the storage of unused inventory (produced or partially produced items) is a waste of resources.
 JIT inventory systems expose hidden costs of keeping inventory.
 The philosophy behind JIT defines how inventory is viewed and how it relates to management.
 (In other words, the more parts or units that are in the process or waiting for the next stage of production or are completed but awaiting shipment etc. the more cost is involved.)
 To meet JIT objectives, the process relies on signals or Kanban between different points in the process, which tell production when to make the next part.

 Well, believe it or not God runs a JIT system.
 Have you ever thought that it seems God works on the 'Just-In-Time' principle, sometimes even leaving things till the last possible minute’?
 We've all heard of, or may have even experienced, events whereby the solution to a problem arrives at the last minute.
 An example of this is someone not knowing where their next meal is to come from, then they find a box of groceries on their doorstep.
 You can probably think of some examples that have happened either to you or someone you know.
 (Take a moment to write down those examples so that they don’t become past and forgotten.
 Take that writing out, when things aren’t looking good, as a reminder to yourself of God’s goodness).

 Biblical Examples of God’s JIT System

-Move on to consider Joseph (Note: Abraham’s grandson, Genesis 37 to- 50), sold into slavery, imprisoned and forgotten, yet at "Just the Right Time" he was placed in charge of the grain distribution.
-(Note: He became a ruler of the Egyptian Empire)
+Move on to consider Joseph (Note: Abraham’s grandson, Genesis 37 to 50), sold into slavery, imprisoned and forgotten, yet at "Just the Right Time" he was placed in charge of the grain distribution.
+(Note: He became an important ruler of the Egyptian Empire)

 God’s JIT system is completely reliable, it does not break down or fail!